WHISTLE BLOWING POLICY

 It is your duty to report any situation or matter which you reasonably believe might show that one or more of the following matters has occurred, is occurring or is likely to occur in the future:

 - A failure to comply with a legal obligation

 - A breach of MMC Diving Services rules or procedures of any regulatory body; or

 - A concealment of any of the above

 It is very important for you to report any of the matters referred to above promptly in order to assist us to uphold our high standards and to help prevent the concealment or destruction of evidence which we or other regulatory authorities might need to review.
-If you have any grievance relating to your employment you should follow MMC Diving Services grievance procedure.
+If you have any grievance relating to your employment you should follow MMC Diving Services grievance policy.